PecanProject/betydb-documentation/betydb_tables.md

 #### traits

 The **traits** table contains trait data ([Table 17](#Table-17)).
-Traits are measurable phenotypes that are influenced by a plants genotype and environment.
+Traits are measurable phenotypes that are influenced by a plant's genotype and environment.
 Most trait records presently in BETYdb describe tissue chemistry, photosynthetic parameters, and carbon allocation by plants.